fogfish/cache/README.md

 ### asynchronous i/o

-The library implements synchronous and asynchronous implementation of same functions.
+The library provides synchronous and asynchronous implementation of same functions.
 The asynchronous variant of function is annotated with `_` suffix.
-E.g. `get(...)` is a synchronous cache lookup operation (the process is blocked until cache returns); `get_(...)` is an asynchronous variant that delivers result of execution to mailbox of the process.
+E.g. `get(...)` is a synchronous cache lookup operation (the process is blocked until cache returns); `get_(...)` is an asynchronous variant that delivers result of execution to mailbox.

 ```erlang
    application:start(cache).